Chanda Prescod-Weinstein: Activism

-In March 2021, along with Nord, Lucianne Walkowicz, and Sarah Tuttle, Prescod-Weinstein co-authored an opinion piece in Scientific American calling for the James Webb Space Telescope to be renamed because Webb's “legacy is at best complicated and at worst reflects complicity in homophobic discrimination in the federal government.”
-The opinion piece cited Webb’s promotion of psychological warfare as a cold war tool, as well as citing archival evidence indicating that Webb was a supervisor to State Department staff enforcing the Truman Administration’s policy of purging LGBT individuals from the workplace, and had also directly participated in meetings with U.S. Senators during which he personally handed over a homophobic memorandum written to Webb by one of his subordinates.
-The opinion piece further notes that when Webb was appointed NASA administrator in 1961, the practice of purging LGBT employees from agencies had become federal policy, and the co-authors argued that as someone in management, Webb bore responsibility for policies enacted under his leadership.
+In March 2021, along with Nord, Lucianne Walkowicz, and Sarah Tuttle, Prescod-Weinstein co-authored an opinion piece in Scientific American calling for the James Webb Space Telescope to be renamed, citing Webb's promotion of psychological warfare as a cold war tool, as well as citing archival evidence indicating that Webb was a supervisor to State Department staff enforcing the Truman Administration's policy of purging LGBT individuals from the workplace, and had also directly participated in meetings with Senators during which he personally handed over a homophobic memorandum.
+The opinion argued that as someone in management, Webb bore responsibility for policies of purging LGBT employees from agencies enacted under his leadership.
 Prescod-Weinstein, Walkowicz, Nord, and Tuttle also started a petition, signed by more than 1,700 people, a majority of the signatories astronomers or those in related fields.
-These activities by the co-authors were part of a larger movement to rename the James Webb Space Telescope, including by the JustSpace Alliance, which produced a documentary on the issue.
-In November 2022, NASA's chief historian Brian Odom released a report that confirmed archival evidence that then-Deputy Secretary of State Webb had in fact met with U.S. Senators and personally handed over a memo, written to Webb by a subordinate, that denigrated homosexual employees and identified them as security risks.
-In response, Prescod-Weinstein, Nord, Tuttle, and Walkowicz stated that the questions Odom sought to answer in his report did not answer the one posed by the co-authors in their Scientific American opinion piece as to whether Webb, as a senior government official, was responsible for the activities of the agency that he led.
-In December 2022, the New York Times published an article by Michael Powell suggesting that Prescod-Weinstein employed false ad hominem attacks in an attempt to discredit Hakeem Oluseyi, a vocal defender of the naming of the James Webb Space Telescope.
-Prescod-Weinstein has stated that Powell’s claim of her attacks on Oluseyi was never fact-checked and that, to date, neither Powell nor the New York Times has proven this claim.
-Prescod-Weinstein has also expressed that Powell’s article clearly has a point of view, one that he had settled on prior to interviewing her; this experience as to Powell’s strong point of view was also expressed by Scientific American editor-in-chief Laura Helmuth.
-Nord, Tuttle, and Walkowicz also publicly criticized the New York Times lack of fact-checking and Powell for his attempt to reframe the broader movement to rename the James Webb Space Telescope as a personal disagreement between two individuals.
+These activities were part of a larger movement to rename the James Webb Space Telescope, including by the JustSpace Alliance, which produced a documentary on the issue.
+In 2022, NASA released a report of an investigation, in response to Prescod-Weinstein's claims, based on an examination of more than 50,000 documents.
+The report found "no available evidence directly links Webb to any actions or follow-up related to the firing of individuals for their sexual orientation".

+In December 2022, The New York Times published an article by Michael Powell suggesting that Prescod-Weinstein employed false ad hominem attacks in an attempt to discredit Hakeem Oluseyi, an astrophysicist who did initial research debunking the claims against James Webb.